 Flight Sergeant Allen Wand - Airframe Fitter, served with 3 Squadron in WW2: "All the way from Alamein to the Alps."

-Peter Cuthbert was the Association's Honorary President when he died aged 91 on 1 June 2010.
-Peter gave many, many years of dedicated service to the 3 Squadron Association 'family'.
+President when he died aged 91 on 1 June 2010.
+Peter gave

-Our tribute recalls Peter's WW2 service as a Flight Sergeant Wireless Mechanic during the Squadron's hard slog from Libya, through Tunisia, to Malta, Sicily, and all the way up the Italian Peninsula to the final Victory in Europe.
+Our tribute recalls Peter's WW2 service as a Flight Sergeant Wireless Mechanic during the Squadron's long hard slog from Libya, through Tunisia, to Malta, Sicily, and all the way up the Italian Peninsula to the final Victory in Europe.

 He was later Commanding Officer of 450 "Desert Harassers" Squadron.